 Healthy Relationships in Adolescence

 During adolescence, young people learn how to form safe and healthy relationships with friends, parents, teachers, and romantic partners.
 Both boys and girls often try on different identities and roles during this time, and relationships contribute to their development.
-Peers, in particular, play a big role in identity formation, but relationships with caring adults – including parents, mentors or coaches – are also important for adolescent development.
+Peers, in particular, play a big role in identity formation, but relationships with caring adults – including parents, mentors, and coaches – are also important for adolescent development.
 Often, the parent-adolescent relationship is the one relationship that informs how a young person handles other relationships.
-Unfortunately, adolescents sometimes develop unhealthy relationships, and experience or exhibit bullying or dating violence.
+Unfortunately, adolescents sometimes develop unhealthy relationships and experience or exhibit bullying or dating violence.

 Content last reviewed on February 24, 2017